Learn something new every day More Info... by email

 You'll sometimes see Ethernet referred to as IEEE 802.3, but that designation refers to the standard by which Ethernet works.
 Sometimes, Ethernet is called 10BASE-T, 100BASE-TX, or 1000BASE-T, depending on the maximum speed of a particular cable.

 Xerox developed Ethernet in the early 1970s, achieving a patent in 1975, and initially appearing as a standard in use in 1980.
 The earliest Ethernet ran at speeds of 3 megabits per second (Mbps), but upon release of the standard, it ran at 10 Mbps.
 Later, high-speed Ethernet operated at 100 Mbps.
 Within recent years, Ethernet cabling began operating at 1000 Mbps, equal to 1 Gbps.
-If an Ethernet cable can support a high-speed transmission, it also can work backwards to support slower speeds, which allows users to mix Ethernet cards, routers, and modems that only support slower speeds.
+If an Ethernet cable can support a high-speed transmission, it also can work backward to support slower speeds, which allows users to mix Ethernet cards, routers, and modems that only support slower speeds.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!